rafibayer/rafibayer.github.io/_posts/2023-02-26-macrofrick.md

 }
 ```

 The `ident` fragment specifier means the rule wants to match an identifier, like a variable name.
-We can write our `instr!` macro, and call it from `frick!`.
+We can write our `instr!` macro, and call it from `frick!` with `mem` and `ptr` used to match the first 2 metavariables.

 ##### `main.rs`
 ```rust